stonepros/stone/doc/releases/giant.rst

 This is the second post-firefly development release.
 It includes a range of bug fixes and some usability improvements.
-There are some MDS debugging and diagnostic tools, an improved 'ceph df', and some OSD backend refactoring and cleanup.
+There are some MDS debugging and diagnostic tools, an improved 'stone df', and some OSD backend refactoring and cleanup.

 Notable Changes
 ---------------

-* ceph-brag: add tox tests (Alfredo Deza)
+* stone-brag: add tox tests (Alfredo Deza)
 * common: perfcounters now use atomics and go faster (Sage Weil)
 * doc: CRUSH updates (John Wilkins)
 * doc: osd primary affinity (John Wilkins)